-Lismore Masters Games 2003 - Final Report and Other Matters

-- 1 Council receive and note all information. - 2 Council endorse the notion to pursue/research the possibility of joint insurance buying power with other nearby event practitioners. - Council formally thank Mr Jak Carroll for his services to the Lismore Masters Games from 1996 to 2003. - 4 A letter be sent to John Bancroft thanking him for his services.

-(Councillors Chant/Hampton) (S805)

-Replacement of Council Plant - 24 Tonne Excavator

-- That Council purchase one (1) only Caterpillar 320 CLU Excavator unit as tendered (T24017) from Gough & Gilmour, Grafton for the cost of \$249,700.00 (includes GST and the \$2,200.00 deduction for payment on delivery) and - Transfer the LCC Excavator (V247) from LCC Roadworks to Northern Rivers Quarry at a valuation of \$40,700.00

-(Councillors Crowther/Gallen) (T24017)

-Replacement of Council Plant - 15-17 Tonne Loader

-RESOLVED that the report be received and the report be received and Council purchase one (1) only Volvo L90E Loader unit as tendered (T24018) from CJD Equipment P/L, Acacia Ridge, Qld. for the cost of \$296,033.00 (includes GST) and accept their Trade-in offer for Council's Loader (Fleet No. 250) of \$83,600.00 Change over cost to Council being \$212,433.00 (which includes GST) (Councillors Chant/Crowther) (T24018)

-Tenders for the Relining of Sewer Mains, Various Locations, Lismore

-- The contract for the construction of sewer mains at various locations is awarded to Collex Pty Ltd at the rates submitted.
-(The estimated price of the works is \$452,908 plus GST.) - The Mayor and General Manager are authorised to execute the Contract on Council's behalf and attach the Common Seal of the Council.

-(Councillors Hampton/Chant) (T24014)
+288/03 Lismore Masters Games 2003 - Final Report and Other Matters RESOLVED that the report be received and - 200,00 Council receive and note all information.
+Council endorse the notion to pursue/research the possibility of joint insurance buying power with other nearby event practitioners.
+Council formally thank Mr Jak Carroll for his services to the Lismore Masters Games from 1996 to 2003.
+A letter be sent to John Bancroft thanking him for his services.
+(Councillors Chant/Hampton) (S805) 289/03 Replacement of Council Plant - 24 Tonne Excavator RESOLVED that the report be received and - 1 That Council purchase one (1) only Caterpillar 320 CLU Excavator unit as tendered (T24017) from Gough & Gilmour, Grafton for the cost of \$249,700.00 (includes GST and the \$2,200.00 deduction for payment on delivery) and 2 Transfer the LCC Excavator (V247) from LCC Roadworks to Northern Rivers Quarry at a valuation of \$40,700.00 (Councillors Crowther/Gallen) (T24017) Replacement of Council Plant - 15-17 Tonne Loader 290/03 RESOLVED that the report be received and the report be received and Counci purchase one (1) only Volvo L90E Loader unit as tendered (T24018) from CJD Equipment P/L, Acacia Ridge, Qld. for the cost of \$296,033.00 (includes GST) and accept their Trade-in offer for Council's Loader (Fleet No. 250) of \$83,600.00 Change over cost to Council being \$212,433.00 (which includes GST) (Councillors Chant/Crowther) (T24018) 291/03 Tenders for the Relining of Sewer Mains, Various Locations, Lismore RESOLVED that the report be received and - 1 The contract for the construction of sewer mains at various locations is awarded to Collex Pty Ltd at the rates submitted.
+(The estimated price of the works is \$452,908 plus GST.)
+The Mayor and General Manager are authorised to execute the Contract on Council's behalf and attach the Common Seal of the Council.
+(Councillors Hampton/Chant) (T24014) COMMITTEE RECOMMENDATIONS: 292/03 Traffic Advisory Committee 19/11/03 RESOLVED that the minutes be received and the recommendations contained therein be adopted excluding Clauses 4 and 10.
+(Councillors Roberts/Gallen) (S352) At this juncture Councillor Irwin returned to the Chamber.
+202/02 Clause 4 - North Lismore Progress Association

-COMMITTEE RECOMMENDATIONS:

-Traffic Advisory Committee 19/11/03

-292/03 RESOLVED that the minutes be received and the recommendations contained therein be adopted excluding Clauses 4 and 10.
-(Councillors Roberts/Gallen) (S352)

-At this juncture Councillor Irwin returned to the Chamber.

-Clause 4 - North Lismore Progress Association

 293/03 RESOLVED that this matter be referred back to the Committee and a representative from the Association be invited to attend.
 (Councillors Roberts/Tomlinson) (03-10939: S342,R6208)